 All program proposals that meet grant guidelines, including those for planning grants, are considered eligible for funding.
-The committee considered introducing a competitive process for determining which programs deserve awards but rejected the idea because distributing funds to all qualified applicants by straight formula has proven to be an effective and efficient process and feedback from local courts has indicated their preference for a non-competitive grant process.
+The committee considered introducing a competitive process for determining which programs deserve awards.
+The idea was rejected because distributing funds to all qualified applicants by straight formula has proven to be an effective and efficient process and feedback from local courts has indicated their preference for a noncompetitive grant process.

-Implementation Requirements, Costs, and Operational Impacts
+Fiscal and Operational Impacts

-In FY 2010-2011, grants from the Substance Abuse Focus Grant Program changed from reimbursable to deliverable.
+In FY 2010-11, grants from the Substance Abuse Focus Grant Program changed from reimbursable to deliverable.
 Under the reimbursement model, courts were required to submit monthly invoices to receive reimbursement for their program costs.
 Under the deliverable model, courts now submit program information that documents the program model, use and participation levels, and outcomes via two progress reports accompanied by two invoices.
 This change has streamlined the process for distributing funding to the courts, resulting in significant time savings for the courts and for the Judicial Council's grant-processing staff.
-This year the grant application coversheet was changed to automatically calculate the maximum eligible grant amount.
+In 2017 the grant application cover sheet was enhanced to automatically calculate the maximum eligible grant amount.
 This made the application easier to complete for local courts and improved their grant application accuracy.
 In turn, this reduced the amount of Judicial Council staff time needed to review grant request calculations.